magfest/slack_legacy_magbot/README.md

 ```

 #### Developing
+* You can customize your local configuration by copying `config-example.py` to `config.py` and editing it
 * You can now interact with your local magbot on the [test Slack workspace](https://magfest-test.slack.com)
 * In a DM with your magbot, type `!help` to get a list of commands
 * As you make changes in the local copy of your plugin, you can type `!plugin reload MyPluginName` to make your changes live